 Last weekend, October 18-20th, #TeamLSE set out on the arduous 200-mile trek north to the University of Manchester for ManMUN 2019.
-Despite it being several delegates’ first conference, we worked hard throughout the weekend and the 2019 cohort proved ourselves worthy of the mantle we've inherited.
+Despite being the first conference for several delegates, we worked hard throughout the weekend and the 2019 cohort proved ourselves worthy of the mantle we've inherited.

 The next day brought more challenges, and not just regarding progress along the road to a successful resolution.
-A number of mishaps occurred – with one delegate accidentally claiming that Italy endorsed homophobia, and another calling for the Arab League to commit war crimes.
-Throughout the conference, bloc unity lead to great cooperation within committees; ASEAN managed to pass its first resolution by 2.30pm on Saturday, and a lack of rivalry was not uncommon elsewhere, with other committees working together on one working paper (even if one delegate’s clauses were stolen by an antagonist delegate).
-However, despite our enthusiasm at the beginning of the day, by 6.30 we were more than ready to motion to suspend debate and made our way back to the cost, homely hostel to get ready to hit the town for the formal social.
+A number of mishaps occurred, with one delegate accidentally claiming that Italy endorsed homophobia, and another calling for the Arab League to commit war crimes.
+However, throughout the conference, bloc unity lead to great cooperation within committees; ASEAN managed to pass its first resolution by 2.30pm on Saturday, and a lack of rivalry was not uncommon elsewhere, with other committees working together on one working paper (even if one delegate’s clauses were stolen by an antagonist delegate).
+However, despite our enthusiasm at the beginning of the day, by 6.30 we were more than ready to motion to suspend debate and made our way back to our hostel-away-from-home to get ready to hit the town for the formal social.
 After ‘strategic chatting’ our way through the evening at committee tables, some more than others, we hit the dance floor in style and stayed out partying to great British classics the latest of any other visiting delegation, proving that while LSE may work the hardest, we can also play the hardest too.

 #TeamLSE were also proud to sweep the board in the opening ceremony, with fourteen of our seventeen delegates receiving awards within their committees.
-We also won the prestigious ‘Best Large Delegation’ award, announced as ‘obvious as anyone who can do math’ – we’ll take that as a compliment, Manchester.
+We also won the prestigious ‘Best Large Delegation’ award, announced as ‘obvious as anyone who can do math’ – thanks, Manchester, we’ll take that as a compliment.
 After taking the scenic route back to Manchester Piccadilly, #TeamLSE returned to the gold-paved streets of WC2, loaded with gavels and glowing with the pride of another successful, fulfilling and thoroughly enjoyable conference.

 We’d like to extend special congratulations to those delegates who picked up awards during the conference: